 While some people are concerned that hospice care means their loved one will receive a lower standard of medical care, that simply isn’t true.
 Instead, the specific focus of medical care simply shifts, with medical professionals instead of doing everything possible to make the patient comfortable.

-Hospice care may be offered in the patient’s own home, a family member’s home, or a designated hospice care facility.
+Hospice care in Phoenix may be offered in the patient’s own home, a family member’s home, or a designated hospice care facility.
 Generally, the services provided include:

 - Appropriate medical care, specifically focused on symptom control and pain management as needed